striezl/FinAdvisor/README.md

 # FinAdvisor

 An open source application for private financial management.
-The app creates a comfortable overview of the asset and debt situation.
+The app creates a comfortable overview of the user's asset and debt situation.
 In addition, seven steps lead to a balanced distribution of assets.
 The set of rules for this is based on the investor's preferences and generally accepted principles of sound money management.
 # Getting Started with Create React App